amontalenti/elements-of-python-style/README.md

 ### Errors should never pass silently

 The biggest offender here is the bare `except: pass` clause.
 Never use these.
-Suppressing exceptions is simply dangerous.
+Suppressing **all** exceptions is simply dangerous.
 Scope your exception handling to single lines of code, and always scope your `except` handler to a specific type.
 Also, get comfortable with the `logging` module and `log.exception(...)`.

 ### If the implementation is hard to explain, it's a bad idea